craig-osterhout/docs/content/manuals/dhi/how-to/customize.md

 1. Select **Next: Configure** to configure the following image settings:

+   > [!NOTE]
+   >
+   > When customizing multiple images at once, many of these configuration
+   > options are limited by default and may not be available.

    1. Specify the [environment variables](/reference/dockerfile/#env) and their values that the image will contain.
    1. Add [labels](/reference/dockerfile/#label) to the image.